mherradon01/lnreader-pwa/QUICKSTART.md

 1. **Open in Browser:**
    - Navigate to the web app URL in your browser
-   - Works on Chrome, Firefox, Safari, Edge
+   - Works on Chrome, Firefox, Safari, Edge, and other modern browsers
+   - Requires a modern browser with JavaScript enabled

 2. **Install as App (PWA):**